nikkieverett/recipe-app/recipes/almond-amaretto-pound-cake.md

   * 1/3 cup half & half
   * 3 tablespoons amaretto'
 directions: >-
-  1. preheat oven to 325°f.
-2. grease a 10-inch bundt pan with baking spray or butter and flour it. set aside.
-3. in small bowl whisk together milk and vinegar. set aside.
-4. in a medium bowl whisk together flour baking soda and salt. set aside.
-5. in large bowl of stand mixer cream butter and sugar until light and fluffy.
-6. beat in eggs one at a time then stir in vanilla and almond until well combined.
-7. beat in flour mixture alternating with milk and amaretto.
-8. pour batter into prepared bundt pan. bake for 55 to 65 minutes until center is set and a toothpick inserted comes out clean.
-9. allow cake to cool completely (in bundt pan) before inverting onto cake plate.

-  *amaretto sauce* 1. combine the butter brown sugar and granulated sugar in a small saucepan.
-2. heat over medium heat stirring often until smooth.
-3. add the cream and amaretto and bring to a simmer.
-4. simmer for 5 minutes stirring often.
-5. remove from heat and let cool for 10 minutes.
-6. serve pound cake warm drizzled with amaretto sauce.
-# Please select one or more categories
+  1. Preheat oven to 325°f

+  2. Grease a 10-inch bundt pan with baking spray or butter and flour it and set aside

+  3. In small bowl whisk together milk and vinegar and set aside

+  4. In a medium bowl whisk together flour baking soda and salt and set aside

+  5. In large bowl of stand mixer cream butter and sugar until light and fluffy

+  6. Beat in eggs one at a time then stir in vanilla and almond until well combined

+  7. Beat in flour mixture alternating with milk and amaretto

+  8. Pour batter into prepared bundt pan

+  9. Bake for 55 to 65 minutes until center is set and a toothpick inserted comes out clean

+  10. Allow cake to cool completely (in bundt pan) before inverting onto cake plate

+  *amaretto sauce*
+  1. Combine the butter brown sugar and granulated sugar in a small saucepan

+  2. Heat over medium heat stirring often until smooth

+  3. Add the cream and amaretto and bring to a simmer

+  4. Simmer for 5 minutes stirring often

+  5. Remove from heat and let cool for 10 minutes

+  6. Serve pound cake warm drizzled with amaretto sauce
 category: dessert
 subcategory: cake
-# Example: 45 mins
-cookTime: 1 hour
+cookTime: 1 hr
-# Example: 1hr
 prepTime: 15 minutes
-# Example: 1hr 45 mins
-totalTime: null
+totalTime: 1hr 15 minutes
-servings: null
+servings:
 ease: easy
-notes: null
+notes:
 path: /almond-amaretto-pound-cake
 href: https://www.dixiecrystals.com/recipes/desserts/cakes/almond-amaretto-poundcake
 id: 5b82b6d72f73ba00148d7882